jiho314/jiho314.github.io/_pages/about.md

 - Highschool students' mathematical problem solving data clustering and analysis (Oct.
 2022 ~ Nov.
 2022)
   in Datasciencelab Yonsei, with Mathflat, freewheelin Inc.
 - Service usage prediction and analysis (Jul.
 2022 ~ Aug.
 2022)
-  in CSE-URP, with JJAANN Co.
+  in CSE-URP Yonsei, with JJAANN Co.
 - Virtual face similarity modeling (May.
 2022 ~ June.
 2022)
   in Datasciencelab Yonsei, with MetaSoul, Uaround Co., Ltd